Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 - HTML
 - CSS
 - JavaScript
-- [Bootstrap v4.4.1](https://getbootstrap.com/) - used to help with grid layout and responsive design.
 - [Google Fonts](https://fonts.google.com/) - for the website font 'Play'.
 - [GitPod](https://www.gitpod.io/) - online IDE used to create this project.
 - [Autoprefixer](https://autoprefixer.github.io/) - used to ensure the CSS code was valid for browsers which match (last 2 versions, > 5%)